Power Apps Performance: Speed Up Your App with the Concurrent Function (Parallel Processing Experiment)

 Basic Usage

 The Concurrent function is very straightforward to use.
-Simply pass multiple operations as arguments to the Concurrent function, like this:
+Simply pass multiple operations as arguments to the function, like this:

 Concurrent(